Top tips for mould and damp prevention

 Dehumidify your home

 If open windows do not help the excessive moisture collecting in your home, then using a portable dehumidifier can be an ideal solution.
-Easy to transport between rooms, the Forte dehumidifier even has a laundry setting for those winter months when you have to dry your clothes inside.
+Easy to transport between rooms, the EverDri dehumidifier can help you take easily control moisture levels in any room.
+The largest model, the 20L, even has a laundry setting for those winter months when you have to dry your clothes inside.
 With varying sizes to suit all applications, these will dry out the air in your home, preventing any ill effects from excess humidity.

 Consider a 24-hour ventilation solution

-Bathrooms are the worst offenders for damp and mould growth.
-If you also find this to be true, it may be worth investing in a bathroom extractor like the Simply Silent Contour range from Xpelair.
-This fan uses a humidistat to detect the humidity in a room and responds accordingly, working near-silently to remove and prevent odours, damp and mould growth in bathrooms, shower rooms, cloakrooms and toilets.
+Bathrooms can be the worst offenders for damp and mould growth.
+If you also find this to be true for your home, it may be worth investing in a bathroom extractor fan such as the Simply Silent C4, made by our sister brand Xpelair.
+This fan uses a humidistat to detect the humidity in a room and responds accordingly, working near-silently to draw moisture out of the room, helping to prevent odours, damp and mould growth.

 Whether you’re combatting an existing problem or guarding against one, taking steps to tackle the growth of mould and moisture in the home can ensure you and your family enjoy the changes of autumn in good health and comfort.